cajuncoding/cajuncoding.github.io/_posts/2021-08-22-pdf-reporting-with-a-serverless-architecture.md

 ##### Code Snippet using the client available on Nuget:

 I've talked about how easy this can be, but of course, I'd be amiss if I didn't provide at least some code here in the article to back up my assertions.
 So this is the abstraction/wrapper class that you'd add to your project to easily interact with the *ApacheFOP.Serverless* service.
-As you can see, the Nuget client makes it very straight-forward . . . and it just works!
+As you can see, the **Nuget** client makes it very straight-forward . . . and it just works!

 But even if you didn't want to take on the dependency, there's really not alot going on as it's fully REST based, so you could definitely create your own client using [RESTSharp](https://restsharp.dev/) or [Flurl](https://flurl.dev/) (*my new Favorite .Net REST Client & Url Builder*)!

-**And, there's more example code along with a fully functioning implementation here in demo [_PdfTemplating.XslFO_ project!](https://github.com/cajuncoding/PdfTemplating.XslFO)**

 ```csharp
 using System;